RJoshi141/skycast/README.md

 ---

 Thank you for checking out the Skycast Weather App!
 We hope you enjoy using it as much as we enjoyed building it.
-If you have any questions or feedback, feel free to open an issue or reach out to us.
+If you have any questions or feedback, feel free to open an issue or reach out.

 Happy weather watching! 🌦️